 Foreign transaction fees add 1-3% to every purchase you make outside the United States.
-On a two-week trip where you spend $3,000, a 3% fee costs you $90 that earns no rewards, buys nothing, and exists purely as a surcharge for using your card internationally.
-Cards that waive this fee save that money on every swipe.
+On a two-week trip where you spend $5,000, a 3% fee costs you $150 that earns no rewards and buys nothing.
+A couple traveling together and spending $8,000 abroad would pay $240 in pure surcharges.
+Cards that waive this fee save that money on every swipe while still earning rewards.

 Of the 65 credit cards in our database, 64 charge no foreign transaction fee.
 The only exception is the Citi Custom Cash, which carries a 3% FTF.
 Here is every card worth considering, organized by how you plan to use it.